korydraughn/irods_docs/docs/developers/library_examples.md

     }

     // The "rcl*" collection functions manage memory for us.
 These functions will free any heap
     // allocated memory for us.
-Attempting to free any memory return from "rclReadCollection"
+Attempting to free any memory returned from "rclReadCollection"
     // will result in a crash.

     rclCloseCollection(&handle);